tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 **Note**: One could also use the `ssh-agent` plugin in Jenkins to use a different user to ssh into the production VM.
 The credentials for that user will have to be added under Jenkins Credentials Section.

 **Note**: `ed25519` is used instead of the `rsa` option as it provides a smaller key while providing the equivalent security of an RSA key.

+## Additional Notes on VirtualBox

+While setting up the Virtual Machines on VirtualBox, I faced trouble scaling the Guest OS's window to fit the screen.
+The autoscaling feature did not work on it's own.
+The solution, which I found in this [blog](https://selivan.github.io/2019/01/31/virtualbox-linux-guest-autoresize-screen.html), was to select `VBoxVGA` under `Machine Settings > Display > Graphics Controller`, instead of `VBoxSVGA` (even though its the recommended one).